Making disciples of Jesus in communities where he is least known

 -

-Pray with the team in Mauritius
+Pray with Lizzie in Peru

 -

-Give thanks for seekers
+Give thanks for gospel partnership

 “Prayer is the only way any of us can be effective in this spiritual battle – and we’re so grateful for every time you mention us or the needs we share with you, to our heavenly Father.”